Cargo compatibility and reactivity for ships carrying dangerous chemicals in bulk

 Transporting of dangerous and noxious liquid chemicals in bulk involved various risk factors.
-Chemical cargoes can be very dangerous, most of them being flammable and/or toxic,
+Chemical cargoes can be very dangerous, most of them being flammable and/or toxic, some of them extremely so.

 Between some chemicals violent reactions may occur if the chemicals are mixed in certain proportions.
 The result